 Students must send an email to FWS@BerkeleyCollege.edu with their name and Student ID Number in order to determine their eligibility.
 A member of the Federal Work Study Department will respond within two days.

 To be eligible for a Federal Work Study Award in a particular semester, a student must:

 Half-time enrollment is defined as taking six or more credits in a given semester.
-As most Berkeley classes are four credits, the six-credit requirement is equivalent to two courses.
+As most Berkeley classes are three credits, the six-credit requirement is equivalent to two courses.

 Unmet need is defined as the Cost of Attendance (COA), less the Expected Family Contribution (EFC), less all other resources, which generally consists of the total financial aid received by the student from all sources.
 COA is the total amount of average expenses that a student is expected to incur by attending the College.
 The EFC is the amount of money the student is expected to pay out of their own pocket based on the student’s FAFSA data and federal methodology.
 When the (COA) less (EFC) less (all other resources) is greater than zero, the student is deemed to have unmet need.